rahilpopat369/blockchain-developer-bootcamp-final-project/README.md

 INSTRUCTIONS on installing dependencies
 -----------------------------------------------------------------------------------
 npm install
+npm install --save-dev mocha

-INSTRUCTIONS on running smart contract unit TESTS and which port local testnet should be running on
+Instructions on running smart contract unit TESTS and which port local testnet should be running on
 -----------------------------------------------
-The Mocha test runner is used to run the smart contract tests using the command "npm run test"
+Clone the github project link: https://rahilpopat369.github.io/blockchain-developer-bootcamp-final-project/ Run the following commands and install the following dependencies for the Mocha test runner
+1) npm install --save-dev mocha
+2) npm test
+3) Results: 5 passing units tests should be seen (Picture of results attached)

 INSTRUCTIONS on viewing the screencast of a project walkthrough, including trsnactions and seeing updated status
 -----------------------------------------------